 In addition, Victor is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-The per capita income in Victor in 2010 was $34,802, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $139,208 for a family of four.
-However, Victor contains both very wealthy and poor people as well.
+The per capita income in Victor in 2018 was $39,973, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $159,892 for a family of four.

 The people who call Victor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Victor residents report their race to be White, followed by Asian.
 Important ancestries of people in Victor include German, Irish, Italian, English, and Polish.